rzeem7/InsideInning/README.md

-# InsideInning : Internal leave applicateion for ii Employees and managment.
+# InsideInning : Internal leave application for ii Employees and managment.